MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/telephony-sms/includes/send-sms-python.md

 ## Object model

-The following classes and interfaces handle some of the major features of the Azure Communication Services SMS client library for Python.
+The following classes and interfaces handle some of the major features of the Azure Communication Services SMS SDK for Python.

 | Name                                  | Description                                                  |
 | ------------------------------------- | ------------------------------------------------------------ |